sansajn/patterns/readme.md

 # about

-repository contains design patterns sample implementations from various sources like [DPiM], ...
+Patterns repository contains design patterns sample implementations from various sources like [DPiM], [GmPP] and others ...

 ## build

-[SCons](https://scons.org/) software construction tool is used to build samples, so just fire
+We used [SCons](https://scons.org/) software construction tool so building samples is easy, just fire

 ```bash
 scons -j8